Leslie Coleman: Mechanization and modernization

-Coleman suggested experiments on X-ray induced mutation for breeding new sugarcane varieties based on observations of similar attempts on Tobacco at the Klaten Experimental Station in Java.
-These mutation experiments were then conducted by Venkatrao K. Badami.
+Legislation and policy

+Coleman also examined economic policies and was an advisor to many government bodies both in Mysore State and on deputation to the government of British India.
 Coleman was involved in the passing of the Diseases and Pests Act (1917), the first attempt in India to manage pests through legislation and was aimed at control of the white stem borer in coffee, a major export commodity from Mysore.
 The act made it compulsory for planters to take measures to control coffee stem-borer.
-Mass campaigns involving school children to collect hairy caterpillars for control were also novel.
-Coleman helped introduce improved agricultural equipment including the Holder knapsack sprayer and the Kolar mission plough imported from the United States by the Kolar Mission Institute and later modified and locally produced as the "Mysore plough".
+Mass campaigns involving school children to collect hairy caterpillars for control were also a novel idea introduced by the department under his directorship.

-Coleman also examined economic policies and was an advisor to many government bodies both in Mysore State and on deputation to the government of British India.
+As a member of the board of agriculture in India, Coleman headed various advisory committees and was responsible for approving the establishment of a dedicated statistical unit at the Imperial Agricultural Research Institute.

+Mysore Sugar Company

 In 1933, Mysore Sugar Company (or Mysugar), the first joint-stock private company in India with the government as a majority shareholder was established to process sugar at the Mysore Sugar Factory (begun 15 January 1934) produced by sugarcane farmers in the (then called the Irwin canal, now Visveshwariah) canal irrigated region of Mandya.
 The farmers were contracted to sell all their produce through what was then a novel "oppige" (Kannada for agreement or contract, making it among the oldest examples of industrial "contract farming") system.
-The first laboratory for breeding parasites to help control sugarcane stem borer was established in 1935-36 at Mandya following research begun in 1933.As a member of the board of agriculture in India, Coleman headed various advisory committees and was responsible for approving the establishment of a dedicated statistical unit at the Imperial Agricultural Research Institute.

-A grasshopper genus, Colemania and another species Parahieroglyphus colemani were named after him by Ignacio Bolívar.
-Coleman made an extensive study of Colemania sphenarioides, a pest in some regions that affected sorghum.
-The scale insect Coccus colemani found on coffee was named after him by his assistant entomologist Kunhi Kannan in 1918.
-Coleman was interested in the role of natural parasites and predators for the control of pests.
-He took up measures to control Opuntia in Kolar district that included manual removal, their conversion of into green manure, and the use of cochineal insects in their control.
-He reared and studied many species of parasites.
-Telenomus colemani, Anastatus colemani, and Tetrastichus colemani are named after him.